Excelling-At-Excel/Excel-Portfolio/README.md

 ---------------------------------------

 > * =CONCATENATE($B$2," - ","Page:  ",$F$2)
-> > Concatenates a pre-determined Text-String with the Numerical Value from the above formula, to create a true Uniqe Identifier.
+> > Concatenates a pre-determined Text-String with the Numerical Value from the above formula, to create a true Unique Identifier.
 (This will be used in a later formula)

 ---------------------------------------

 > * =ABS(MATCH($G$2,'Source Report'!$M:$M,0)-MATCH('Source Report'!$G$3,'Source Report'!$M:$M,0))-1
-> > Checks a pre-determined Text-String within a pre-determined Range and outputs the absolute value of your criteria and then compares it to a second pre-determined Text-String withing the range.
+> > Checks a pre-determined Text-String within a pre-determined Range and outputs the absolute value of your criteria and then compares it to a second pre-determined Text-String within the range.
 Next, it will find the difference between the absolute values and will output the Numerical Value.
 (This will be used in a later formula)

 ---------------------------------------

 > * =IFNA(VLOOKUP($B3,OFFSET('Source Report'!$A$1,MATCH($G$2,'Source Report'!$M:$M,0),0,$J$3,3),3,0),0)
 > > Uses a pre-determined Cell as a Lookup-Value to be used with the VLookup.
-Then, while using the Offset Function to start the Match function at the top row of the Source Report, Match a pre-determined Cell to it's Unique Identifier withing a pre-determined Range.
+Then, while using the Offset Function to start the Match function at the top row of the Source Report, Match a pre-determined Cell to its Unique Identifier within a pre-determined Range.
 Then using the value obtained from the formula above, that will decide how many rows are needed for the Offset function, in order to guarantee no overlaps in data.
 Lastly, finishing the VLookup, after finding the correct Match via using the Unique Identifier created in an earlier formula, output the data from the third column of the range as a Numerical Value.
 (This formula is repeated one cell to the left and will pull from the second column instead of the third.)

 ---------------------------------------